adfleshner/TwoPaneProject/README.md

 #Tablet
 ![ProfileImage](https://raw.githubusercontent.com/adfleshner/TwoPaneProject/master/imgs/twopane_tablet2.gif)

 Sorry About the colors.
-Not Really sure how they can to be those colors but I could see a difference sooooo I didnt change them.
+Not Really sure how they came to be those colors but I could see a difference sooooo I didnt change them.
 This is working off of one code base.
-It fairly well.
+It works fairly well.